COVID digest: Coronavirus deaths pass 6 million | DW | 07.03.2022

 Britain's Queen Elizabeth II has begun returning to normal duties after a bout of COVID-19 contracted last month, talking with Canadian Prime Minister Justin Trudeau in her first official in-person meeting since becoming ill.

-Photographs showed Trudeau holding the queen's hand in his as they talked and laughted together.
+Photographs showed Trudeau holding the queen's hand in his as they talked and laughed together.

 The queen, 95, is said to have suffered only mild cold-like symptoms after announcing she had the illness on February 20.
 She canceled a number of engagements but continued light duties.